-\textbf{Heavy tails.} Lastly, we compare different methods on the standard Cauchy density $f(x) = 1/ \bigl(\pi(1+x^2)\bigr)$, a typical density with heavy tails.
-The results are given in Figure~\ref{fig:cauchy}, Tables~\ref{tab:cauchy} and~\ref{tab:cauchy_nbin}.
-Overall, the multiscale type methods, EH and DK, outperform the classical histograms; Both present a nearly perfect performance in mode detection.
-For density estimation, EH recovers the truth rather well with only a few bins, while DK tends to include many unnecessary slim bins, and sometimes overestimates the peak of the truth.
-Further, EH is the most robust against outliers, as indicated by the little changes of number of bins (see Table~\ref{tab:cauchy_nbin}).
-For classical histograms, Ha detects the major features, but may largely overestimate the true peak; By contrast, Hw completely distorts the shape of the truth, although still identifies the correct number of modes with moderate frequency.
-The number of recovered bins by Hw/a is often less than the number provided by selection rules, since many bins between tails and center are empty and thus merged.
+{Heavy tails:} Figure~\ref{fig:cauchy}, Tables~\ref{tab:cauchy} and~\ref{tab:cauchy_nbin} give the comparison on the standard Cauchy density $f(x) = 1/ \bigl(\pi(1+x^2)\bigr)$, a typical one with heavy tails.
+Overall, the essential histogram and the \DK estimator outperform the classical histograms.
+Both perform nearly perfectly in mode detection.
+For density estimation, the essential histogram recovers the truth quite well with only a few bins, while the \DK estimator tends to include many unnecessary slim bins, and sometimes overestimates the peak of the truth.
+Further, the essential histogram is the most robust against outliers, as indicated by the little changes of number of bins (Table~\ref{tab:cauchy_nbin}).
+For classical histograms, the one with equal bin width detects the major features, but may largely overestimate the true peak.
+By contrast, the one with equal block area completely distorts the shape of the truth, although still identifies the correct number of modes with moderate frequency.